 -The optimal treatment duration with this drug is unknown.

--Monitor serum uric acid levels prior to each infusion
+-Metabolic: serum uric acid levels prior to each infusion

 -Inform patients of the risk of serious hypersensitivity reactions and infusion reactions and explain to patients the importance of adhering to their treatment plan to help prevent or lessen the severity of these reactions.